“A bend in the road is not the end of the road, unless you do not make the turn.”

 Welcome

-Welcome to Informed Fertility – a counselling practice specifically designed to support individuals, couples and groups in their family building goals.
-Dara (the Founder of Informed Fertility and Lead Practitioner) and Blair (a full-time Practitioner) are committed to supporting people experiencing primary or secondary infertility, as well as those seeking assisted fertility options for reasons other than infertility (i.e. sexual orientation/gender identity, relationship status, or underlying medical conditions unrelated to reproduction).
+Welcome to Informed Fertility – a group counselling practice specifically designed to support individuals, couples and groups in their family building goals.
+Informed Fertility’s Reproductive Counsellors are trained social workers, psychotherapists, certified counselling therapists, and grief and perinatal mental health educators.
+Together, Dara (the Founder and Clinical Director), Blair and Kate are committed to supporting people experiencing primary or secondary infertility/loss, as well as those seeking assisted fertility options for reasons due to sexual orientation/gender identity, relationship status, or underlying medical conditions unrelated to reproduction.

 We believe strongly that having a child is a basic right of choice and work thoughtfully and purposefully within an inclusive and anti-discriminatory framework.
-Whether you are trying to conceive at home or through a fertility clinic, are struggling after trying on your own, or knowing you need help from the start, we are here to support you.
+Whether you are trying to conceive at home or through a fertility clinic, are struggling after trying on your own, or knew you needed help from the start, we are here for you.

 In all these cases, we are here to answer your questions, help you navigate complex emotions and decisions, assuage your concerns, and help you step into the life that’s waiting for you.

-Informed Fertility is based in Toronto, Ontario, and has capacity to support clients residing in Ontario, Saskatchewan, British Columbia and Alberta, as well as people from around the world coming to Toronto for treatment.
+Informed Fertility’s offices are based in Ontario and Alberta, and between our team of counsellors we have the capacity to support clients in person at our Toronto location, and virtually across Canada and internationally.
 We work closely with well-respected clinics, fertility specialists, reproductive lawyers, supporting agencies and community organizations, as well as other professionals, in assisting our clients navigate the complexities of the assisted fertility journey.

 Our Professional Team